lydialouise/reelnow-api/docs/api/movies_get-reviews-by-movie.md

 # markdownlint-disable
 # vale  off
 layout: default
-title: List reviews for a specific movie
+title: List all reviews for a specific movie
 parent: The `movie` resource
 nav_order:
 has_children: false